Table of Contents

 Cheryl Ingram - Managing Director, TDMC

 Too often, reporting becomes a passive formality.
-But when used well, it’s a strategic differentiator.
+Used well, it's a strategic differentiator.

-Clients want to feel like you're paying attention, that you're driving the work forward—not just measuring what already happened.
-When you show up with data and a plan, they see you as a proactive partner, not a reactive vendor.
+Clients want to feel like you're paying attention and driving the work forward rather than measuring what already happened.
+When you show up with data and a plan, they see a proactive partner.

 Instantly compare key metrics to industry benchmarks and include this data on digital marketing dashboards.
 Try AgencyAnalytics free for 14 days!

 Well-built reports create space for better conversations.
-They help you get ahead of questions, turn insights into action, and build stronger client partnerships over time.
+They help you get ahead of questions and turn insights into action.

-You don’t need to nudge aggressively.
-A short message like “Just checking in—wanted to make sure you had a chance to look at this month’s results.
-Let me know if you’d like to walk through anything together” keeps the tone collaborative and helpful.
+You don't need to nudge aggressively.
+A short message such as "Just checking in—wanted to make sure you had a chance to look at this month's results.
+Let me know if you'd like to walk through anything together" keeps the tone collaborative and helpful.

-This small step reinforces that you care about transparency and want your work to be seen.
-It also opens the door to valuable client conversations that might be missed.
+This small step reinforces that you care about transparency, and it opens the door to client conversations that would otherwise be missed.

-Education & trust-building: Help clients feel smart and supported
+Education and trust-building: help clients feel smart and supported

-Not every client is fluent in marketing metrics, especially if they’re early in their digital journey.
-A simple glossary at the end of the report—or tooltips built into a live dashboard—remove guesswork and help them feel more confident.
+Not every client is fluent in marketing metrics, especially if they're early in their digital journey.
+A simple glossary at the end of the report, or tooltips built into a live dashboard, removes guesswork and helps them feel more confident.

 Define things like: